-Biologists achieve repair and read-through of stop mutations responsible for Usher syndromeDecember 4th, 2012 in Genetics /
+Biologists achieve repair and read-through of stop mutations responsible for Usher syndromeDecember 4, 2012 in Medicine & Health / Genetics

 After years of basic research, scientists at Johannes Gutenberg University Mainz (JGU) are increasingly able to understand the mechanisms underlying the human Usher syndrome and are coming ever closer to finding a successful treatment approach.
 The scientists in the Usher research group of Professor Dr. Uwe Wolfrum are evaluating two different strategies.
 These involve either the repair of mutated genes or the deactivation of the genetic defects using agents.
 Based on results obtained to date, both options seem promising.
 Usher syndrome is a congenital disorder that causes the loss of both hearing and vision.

 Usher syndrome is the most common form of congenital deaf-blindness in humans, occurring in 1 in 6,000 of the population.
 Those suffering from the disease are drastically handicapped in everyday life as they lose the use of the two most important sensory organs, i.e., their ears and eyes.
 In the most severe cases, patients are born deaf and begin to suffer from vision impairment in the form of retinal degeneration in puberty that result in complete blindness.
 While it is possible to compensate for the loss of hearing with hearing aids and cochlear implants, no therapy was previously available for the ophthalmic component of the disorder.
 Scientists at Mainz University are currently undertaking preclinical translational research in an attempt to find an answer to this problem.